-The settlement date is the date a buyer purchases a coupon, such as a bond.
+The settlement date is the date a buyer purchases a security such as a bond.
 The maturity date is the date when the coupon expires.
 For example, suppose a 30-year bond is issued on January 1, 2009, and is purchased by a buyer six months later.
 The issue date would be January 1, 2009, the settlement date would be July 1, 2009, and the maturity date would be January 1, 2039, which is 30 years after the issue date of January 1, 2009.

 |Basis||Day Count basis|

 How to use the YIELDMAT Function in Excel?

 As a worksheet function, YIELDMAT can be entered as part of a formula in a cell of a worksheet.
 To understand the uses of the function, let us consider an example:

 Let us calculate the annual yield for a security using the following details: